 There is no more important position on the football field than the quarterback position.
 Last year's draft class was subpar, with only one player landing in the first round.
 While this year's class is ruled by underclassmen, there are a number of prospects who could hear their name called on the first day of the draft.

-Louisville Junior Teddy Bridgewater is the headliner.
-Despite being a true junior, Bridgewater has a ton of experience, taking over as starter part way through his freshman year.
+Despite being a true junior, Louisville's Teddy Bridgewater has a ton of experience, taking over as starter part way through his freshman year.
 Bridgewater shows poise and maturity on the field beyond his age, and that's what puts him near the top of the list this year.
 He has plenty of arm to make all the throws, and can even change his arm angle and deliver a strike with plenty of velocity.
 He's also a very good athlete, with tremendous pocket mobility and pocket presence.
 He can easily avoid the rush, and throws well on the move once outside of the pocket.
 He is a good enough athlete to make plays with his feet, but he is a pass first QB all the way.
 Size is the only question mark with Bridgewater, but even that is nitpicking.
-He'll need to pack on some weight to his frame but come draft day, he'll likely have a frame resembling Robert Griffin III, which hasn't prevented him from being a high pick and playmaker in the NFL.
-Bridgewater is all but assured of landing within the top five, and is the discussion for the first overall selection.
+He'll need to pack on and sustain weight as he matures, but that shouldn't be an issue.
+Bridgewater didn't work out at the combine and had a so so pro day, but those aren't the areas where he shines.
+He shines between the lines, and whoever lands him will be very happy they selected him.
+He is a possible number one overall pick, but he'll definitely come off the board in the drafts first ten picks.

 - Teddy Bridgewater, Louisville